tinode/chat/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-# If you are not reporting a bug, please post to https://groups.google.com/d/forum/tinode instead.
+**If you are not reporting a bug, please post to https://groups.google.com/d/forum/tinode instead.**
+---

 ### Subject of the issue
 Describe your issue here.